programminghistorian/jekyll/lessons/vector-layers-qgis.md

     extreme accuracy is not necessary).
 -   An Attributes window will appear.
 Leave id field blank (at time of writing, QGIS appears to be making two id fields and this one is unnecessary).
-In Settlement field, type in ‘Charlottetown’.
+In Settlement field, type in 'Charlottetown'.
 In the Year field type in 1764.
 Click OK

 We will now repeat the steps we took with Charlottetown for Montague,